JeremyKRay/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Linear Regression to Predict MPG
-Using R script, I created a linear regression model with summary statistics to determine what variables affect mpg analyzing a production dataset for AutosRUs' newest prototype, MechaCar.
+Using R script, I created a linear regression model with summary statistics to determine what variables affect mpg.
+The dataset I analyzed is a production dataset for AutosRUs' newest prototype, MechaCar.
 The results are shown below.